 Oxford University Press

 Oxford University Press is a department of the University of Oxford.
 It furthers the University's objective of excellence in research, scholarship, and education by publishing worldwide.
 In collaboration with Art UK, OUP is providing UK public library card holders that use Art UK with free access to the Oxford Dictionary of National Biography and Grove Art Online.

 History of Art staff at the University of Glasgow are providing academic input into Art UK, Art UK Tagger and Art Detective.
 The University is also home to the National Inventory Research Project, which is carrying out and publishing research into pre-1900 Continental European paintings in UK public collections and working closely with Art UK.

 Visual Geometry Group (based at the Department of Engineering Science, University of Oxford)

-The Visual Geometry Group have been working with Art UK and the BBC to develop innovative image-recognition software to identify subjects in artworks.
-The Visual Geometry Group will also be helping to develop an app as part of the Sculpture Project.
+The Visual Geometry Group has been working with Art UK and the BBC to develop innovative image-recognition software to identify subjects in artworks.

 VocalEyes will be creating activities and events specifically for blind and partially sighted people as part of the Art UK Sculpture project, using sculpture to encourage access and engagement.
 They will also be providing visual awareness training for staff from Art UK and participating collections.